templar-ajay/templar-command0/README.md

 - 👀 I’m interested in making cool softwares that solve problems
 - 🌱 I’m currently learning web devolepment
 - 💞️ I’m looking to collaborate on any website designing stuff
-- 📫 How to reach me at ajay.kumar@talentelgia.in / @ o_command0 on insta
+- 📫 How to reach me at ajay.kumar@talentelgia.in / https://www.instagram.com/o_command0

 <!---
 templar-command0/templar-command0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.